All Episodes

 It was almost copycat.

-Uh and then there was the pressure that they brought to bear on women that did not choose to go that that route.
+And then there was the pressure that they brought to bear on women that did not choose to go that route.

-It was it was I I I the whole thing and and plus the the last thing feminism did was really I wouldn't say destroy, but feminism changed forever the normal human nature relationships between men and women.
+And plus, the last thing feminism did was really, I wouldn't say destroy, but feminism changed forever the normal human nature relationships between men and women.

-They forever have been altered now because men don't know what they're supposed to be, and women uh are are as as confused as well.
+They forever have been altered now because men don't know what they're supposed to be and women are as confused as well.

 Well, and it's as if you suddenly lost all of your intelligence because you chose to become a mother.